-Two BJP MLAs back Kamal Nath govt during voting on a bill, whisked away to undisclosed location
+Two BJP MLAs back Kamal Nath govt; 'More in touch with us', claims Congress

 Bhopal, July 24: Amid speculations that Congress led government in Madhya Pradesh could be the next in line for a Karnataka-like collapse, two BJP MLAs have voted in favour of Kamal Nath government during voting on a bill in the assembly.

-As per latest reports, the two BJP MLAs - Narayan Tripathi and Sharad Kaul, who voted in favour of Kamal Nath government during voting on a bill in Madhya Pradesh assembly today, have been sent to an undisclosed location by Congress.
-They will attend a dinner with CM Kamal Nath tonight.
+As per reports, the two BJP MLAs - Narayan Tripathi and Sharad Kaul voted in favour of Kamal Nath government during voting on a bill in Madhya Pradesh assembly.
+After the news emerged, they were sent to an undisclosed location by Congress.

 In the Madhya Pradesh Assembly, the Congress has 114 seats and the BJP is close behind with 109, in 230 seats assembly.
 The BJP is in opposition now.

-Two BJP MLAs are said to have voted for the ruling government when criminal law (amendment) bill was taken up in Madhya Pradesh assembly.
+122 MLAs voted in favour of the amendment while no one voted against it.

+"We have proved that our government is strong and many more BJP MLAs are in touch with the chief minister," Law Minister PC Sharma reportedly said.

+Both leaders from the Vindhya region who had quit the Congress in April 2014.

 Also Read | Uproar in MP Assembly over 'blood of Kamal Nath' remark by ex- BJP MLA